Integrability, susy $SU(2)$ matter gauge theories and black holes: Integrability function and gauge periods

-We can now begin to find, first at the leading $\hslash\to 0$ ($\th\to +\infty$) order, a relation between the integrability quantity $\ve^{(0)}$ and the gauge periods.
-We suggest to look also at appendix~\ref{proofNf=0} for the much simpler and illuminating proof for the $SU(2)$ $N_f=0$ gauge theory.
-We do now the proof for $N_f=1$.
-In~\eqref{eps0gau} for $k=0$ we have the following integral contributions
+In this subsection we prove the identification between the integrability pseudoenergy and the gauge SW periods, at the leading $\hbar\to 0$ ($\th\to +\infty$) order.
+In later subsections we will extend this at the $\hbar \neq 0$ exact level.\footnote{We recommend the reader to have a look also at appendix~\ref{proofNf=0} for the much simpler and illuminating proof for the $SU(2)$ $N_f=0$ gauge theory.}